 3. 70% of millennial consumers are influenced by the recommendations of their peers in buying decisions.
+That’s why so many businesses seem to benefit from working with social media influencers.
 For pharma and healthcare, this translates to having a patient, HCP or well-respected advocate of your disease community share their firsthand experience with your treatment or therapeutic area on social – as Mayo Clinic often does on their Instagram channel:

 • Instagram: Videos averaging 26 seconds received the most comments